The internet is a world of its own; there is space for anyone to start a business, build a community, teach, and even share personal stories.

 Best WordPress Plugins for Personal Blogs

-There are some plugins you’ll need to install on a personal WordPress blog.
-Most of these plugins are free, you don’t need to purchase a paid license if you don’t have to.
+You’ll need to install some plugins on a personal WordPress blog.
+Most of these plugins are free; you don’t need to purchase a paid license if you don’t have to.

 If you need a list to go through, here is one: